 All debt securities purchased, such as FNMA, FHLMC, and FHLB issues have historically had a credit rating of AAA or they have been collateralized to AAA.
 On August 8, 2011, Standard & Poor's reduced the credit rating for these agencies to AA+.
 The reduction in credit rating did not affect the Authority's bond covenants or escrow requirements.

-The guaranteed investment contracts themselves are not rated.
-Further, the certificates of deposits and money market funds are not rated.
+The guaranteed investment contracts and money market funds are not rated.

 The general bond resolution limits the Authority to investing in securities that are rated in the three highest rating categories as defined by S&P and Moody's.